 Taquan maintains an exceptionally high level of professional integrity and will not compromise safety or good business practices.
 Management has committed the company to being the top floatplane operator in Alaska.
 Taquan Air’s value statement begins with a company-wide safety culture.

-Taquan Air is a participant in the nationally acclaimed Medallion Foundation Aviation Safety Program.
+Taquan Air was an active participant in the nationally acclaimed Medallion Foundation FAA Sponsored Aviation Safety Program until the organization ceased operations in September 2019.
 The program was established to provide safety management systems and support to Alaska aviators.
-The foundation uses a Five-Star Program to provide process guidelines, training, and follow up with audit support and coordination to ensure compliance.
-Taquan Air has been awarded 5 out of the 5 stars and has been awarded the coveted Medallion Shield award.
-The five stars are awarded in the following disciplines:
+The foundation used a Five-Star Program to provide process guidelines, training, and follow up with audit support and coordination to ensure compliance.
+Taquan Air had been awarded 5 out of the 5 stars and had been awarded the coveted Medallion Shield award.
+The five stars where awarded in the following disciplines:

 - VFR Pilot – PCATD/Simulator Training Program – Awarded May 2004

-This star includes a classroom training program as well as training on a PC based computer simulator or equivalent device.
+This star included a classroom training program as well as training on a PC based computer simulator or equivalent device.
 Two annual check-rides are a requirement to maintain this Star.

 - Operational Risk Management – Awarded November 2004